 This new case was Gerald Lynn Bostock v.
 Clayton County, Georgia.
 The question was whether the prohibition against sex-based discrimination covered LGBTQ employees.

-The court’s four liberal justices were joined by Chief Justice John Roberts and conservative Justice Neil Gorsuch in their 6-3 majority, determining that LGBTQ workers are protected.
+The court’s four liberal justices were joined by Chief Justice John Roberts and conservative Justice Neil Gorsuch in their 6-3 majority, determining that LGBTQ workers are a protected class.
 Gender identity and sexual orientation are included within the federal prohibition of workplace sex discrimination, said the court.

 This law is expected to have sweeping consequences.
 Anti-discrimination laws on the books with more than half of US states omit mention of gender identity and sexual orientation.
 According to the Williams Institute at the UCLA School of Law, most of the 8 million LGBTQ employees in the US live in those states that lack coverage.
 The Supreme Court has established legal protection for the LGBTQ community in the workplace.